 With references, you can access properties that are not defined until the resource is created.
 For example, when you define a virtual machine in your configuration, you do not know its IP address.
 However, you can create a reference to the IP address.

 In this step, you will examine an updated

 network, as well as virtual machine instances that reference the network.

-Open the configuration from step two,
+Open the new configuration

-the network interface property looks like this:
+property, so that the network interface property looks like this:

 networkInterfaces: - network: $(ref.a-new-network.selfLink)

 In the sample, replace all instances of MY_PROJECT with your project ID, then deploy your configuration with the following command:

 To view your deployment, use the following command:

 To maximize efficiency when you're building complex configurations, follow best practices such as using variables and templates.